dvon/home/index.md

 two mirrors facing each other.
-This is meant to be symbolic of the way so much online "content" is just a reference to something else, which in turn references something else, which references something else, etc.
+This is meant to be symbolic of the way so much online "content" is just a reference to something else, which in turn references something else, which references yet another "source," etc.

-The background is a faintly visible version of the HTML source code from which this page was produced.
-Like the picture, it's supposed to suggest that there's something behind what you see on the screen---something fuzzy and inaccessible but perhaps more real than the clearly displayed surface presentation.
+The background for this page is generated from the HTML source code from which the page is produced.
+Like the picture, it's supposed to suggest something going on behind what you see on the screen---something fuzzy and inaccessible but perhaps more real than the clearly displayed surface presentation.
 (Also it seemed like an interesting challenge---how